 Embedded content from other websites

-Articles on this Website may include embedded content (e.g. videos, images, articles, etc.).
+Articles on our website may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 Use of an ISP

-We reserve the right to appoint an Internet service provider (“ISP”) to host this Website on our behalf which may be situated outside the European Economic Area (the “EEA”).
+We reserve the right to appoint an Internet service provider (“ISP”) to host our websites on our behalf, which may be situated outside the European Economic Area (the “EEA”).
 In order to deliver the service to you, it may be necessary to transfer your information outside the EEA and by agreeing to our terms and conditions, you consent to any such transfer.

 Right to make a complaint

-Any complaints about our handling of personal information can be sent to our marketing communications team in the first instance firstname.lastname@example.org If your complaint relates to the handling of your personal information by an organisation with which we share information, then please let us know that.
+Any complaints about our handling of personal information can be sent to our data protection representative in the first instance email@example.com If your complaint relates to the handling of your personal information by an organisation with which we share information, then please let us know that.
 We aim to respond to your complaint within 20 days of receiving it.
 You have a right of appeal in relation to any decision we make, which we will tell you about when we respond to your complaint.
 We will always review our policy and procedure in line with any justified complaints.

 If you are not happy with the way we handle your complaint or you have any issues with our processing of your Personal Data and would like to make a complaint, you may contact the Information Commissioner’s Office on 0303 123 1113 or at Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.